osresearch/arduino-cmsis-dap/README.md

 ----|--------
 0   | Serial TX (from Teensy into device)
 1   | Serial RX (from device into Teensy)
-19  | `SWDIO`
+2   | `SWDIO`
-20  | `SWCLK`
+3   | `SWCLK`

-You will also need to connect a ground pin.
+You will also need to connect a ground pin and 3.3v pin.

 The serial port is 115200 with no flow control and 3.3V signalling.
 These pins are 5V tolerant, but do not connect to RS232 levels.

 # Debugging